conduktor/conduktor-docs/docs/gateway/how-to/manage-service-accounts-and-acls.md

 In this how-to guide, you will learn how to manage service accounts on the Gateway.
 We will cover the creation of both **local and external service accounts**, and how to **assign ACLs to them**.

-The scenario will use:
+In this scenario:
-- The SASL_PLAINTEXT security protocol for the communication between Clients > Gateway > Kafka.
+- The SASL_PLAINTEXT security protocol is used for the communication between Clients > Gateway > Kafka
-- The ACLs are enabled on the passthrough virtual cluster (`GATEWAY_ACL_ENABLED: true`).
+- The ACLs are enabled on the passthrough virtual cluster (`GATEWAY_ACL_ENABLED: true`)
-- The ACLs super-user is called `GATEWAY_SUPER_USERS: local-acl-admin`.
+- The ACLs super-user is named `GATEWAY_SUPER_USERS: local-acl-admin`
-- The Gateway API admin credentials are the default ones.
+- The Gateway API admin credentials are the defaults

 We will use the [Gateway API](/gateway/reference/api-reference/) to create and manage service accounts, but the following guide works with the [CLI](/gateway/reference/cli-reference/) as well.